polyseam/cndi/README.md

 your own infrastructure, just as easily as you can sign up for a Platform as a Service.

-Once your cluster is setup, manage the infrastructure and applications with ease using GitOps and Infrastructure as Code.
+Once your cluster is set up, manage the infrastructure and applications with ease using GitOps and Infrastructure as Code.

 ## installation 🥁